-Sometimes a graduate from our courses can come up with a very unusual queries.
+Sometimes a graduate from our courses can come up with a very unusual query.
 This can happen more frequently than you might imagine.
-As hypnotherapists we come across clients with a huge variety of issues that they want help with.
+As hypnotherapists, we come across clients with a huge variety of issues that they want help with.
 That means we occasionally get thrown a curve ball.
-That is when when the therapist can find it very useful to call on a more experienced colleague, their supervisor.
+That is when the therapist can find it very useful to call on a more experienced colleague, their supervisor.
 Hypnotherapy Supervisors are trained to help Hypnotherapists chat through (in strict confidence) their thoughts on how to proceed.

 Supervision on Course:

 At CPHT, we recognise the need for safety nets all through our course and beyond.
-Whilst on course, our lecturers are the students’ supervisors.
+Whilst on the course, our lecturers are the students’ supervisors.
 We’re on call between course weekends to answer any queries the student might have about their case study clients.
 Many students say how much they enjoyed the support they received between teaching weekends.

 Supervision after Graduation: